Update about recertification during the COVID-19 Situation

-Evidence: certificate of attendance, programme of meeting and a brief reflection on how this will influence your future practice.
+Evidence: certificate of attendance, programme of meeting and brief reflection on how this will influence your future practice.

-Reading of FSRH Clinical Effectiveness Unit (CEU) guidelines on IUT/SDI methods and completion of self-assessment questionsReading: 1 CPD credit and completion of self-assessment questions: 1 CPD credit (this may not be counted towards CPD if used to fulfil your e-SRH module 18/17 requirement).
+Reading of FSRH CEU guidelines on subdermal contraceptive implant methods and completion of self-assessment questions Reading: 1 CPD credit and completion of self-assessment questions: 1 CPD credit.
+This may not be counted towards CPD if used to fulfil section 3.

-Evidence of reading: date read and a brief reflection on how this will influence your future practice.
+Evidence of reading: date read and brief reflection on how this will influence your future practice.
+Evidence of questions: mark sheet, date completed and brief reflection on how this will influence your future practice.

 You do not always need evidence of CPD activity when you are applying for recertification.
 However, the General Training Committee audits 10% of all applications and reserves the right to ask for supporting documentation for all your activity.